nd1511/OMASGAN_/README.md

 To run f-GAN-based OMASGAN training using the LOO methodology on MNIST data, for abnormal_class_LOO = 0 (train_Task1_fGAN_Simulation_Experiment.py), run “sh run_all_OMASGAN_Tasks.sh”.

+## Information:

+Future Date: Saturday 8 May 2021: Author Notification: Make the Code Repository non-anonymous, release the source code, and make the source code public.

 Project Website: [OMASGAN Project](https://anonymous.4open.science/r/2c122800-a538-4357-b452-a8d0e9a92bee/).

+This Code Repository contains a PyTorch implementation for the OMASGAN model.

+Environments - Requirements: Python 3.7 and PyTorch 1.3

+This website is best viewed in Chrome or Firefox.

 ## Acknowledgements: